 There is not a session end performance.
-We do however encourage parents to observe their dancers in classes at the end of their session.
-Parents of dancers who live locally are invited to observe classes the Monday and Tuesday of the last week of the session the dancer is involved with.
-Parents of dancers who are from out of town are invited to observe classes the Thursday and Friday of the last week of the session the dancer is involved with.
+We do however encourage parents to observe their dancers in classes at the end of the intensive.
+Parents of dancers who live locally are invited to observe classes the Monday and Tuesday of the last week of the program.
+Parents of dancers who are from out of town are invited to observe classes the Thursday and Friday of the last week of program.
 Parents and/or legal guardians are the only people invited to watch.
 Brothers and sisters, extended family and friends should find other activities for these times.
 Parents should remember to be respectful of the class setting.
 Parents are encouraged to bring their own comfortable seating if they do not wish to sit on the floor.

 For all students, there will be scheduled extra-curricular activities, which you may wish to attend.
 Students are responsible for paying for all extra-curricular activities.
 Particularly for students residing in the dormitory, trips will be planned at local points of interest in Salt Lake City.
 Further information will be provided at the orientation meeting.

 There will be several activities for which students can prepay to attend.
 These will be on a first paid first served basis.
 No refunds will be issued.
 More information will be released soon.